anthonydiiorio/Blog/content/posts/pizza/index.md

 When to add the salt is debated amongst pizza makers, some dissolve the salt in the water before adding the yeast, some mix it into the flour to prevent the salt killing the yeast.
 I like to add it after the flour is hydrated.
 Sometimes if I'm in a rush I just add the salt to the flour at the beginning.
 The bottom line is you still get a delicious pizza 🤷‍♂️

-#### Sugar

-Sugar holds water and weakens gluten.
-It makes dough sticky.
-You don't want sugar in your dough.
-There are enough natural sugars in the dough as is to brown the crust.

 #### Oil

 Oil (fat) weakens gluten, reduces stickiness, and speeds up cooking for better crust.
 Oil should be added near the end of the mixing process.
-Oil should **never** be added to raw flour as it will coat the flour and inhibit water from hydrating it.
+Oil should **never** be added to raw flour as it will coat the flour and inhibit the water from hydrating it.

+---

+### Changelog

+`2022-11-28:` Reduced hydration to 60% and oil to 2%.
+I find the dough easier too work with and less sticky.
+Cook time is also reduced by 1 minute.